edelweiss611428/MXB107-Notebooks/README.md

-# Welcome to MXB107: Probability and Statistics
+# Welcome to MXB107: Probability and Statistics (A.Y.
+2025, Semester 2)

 This repository contains Jupyter notebooks, datasets, and supporting scripts for the weekly workshops of MXB107 (A.Y.
-2025).
+2025, Semester 2).
 Some of the content is adapted from materials used in previous years of MXB107.

 - Week 0: [R Review](https://colab.research.google.com/github/edelweiss611428/MXB107-Notebooks/blob/main/notebooks/Week_0.ipynb)
 - Week 1: [Data Wrangling and Visualisation in R](https://colab.research.google.com/github/edelweiss611428/MXB107-Notebooks/blob/main/notebooks/Week_1.ipynb)